P. L. Travers: Personal life

 Travers never married.
 Though she had numerous fleeting relationships with men throughout her life, she lived for more than a decade with Madge Burnand.
 They shared a London flat from 1927 to 1934, then moved to Pound Cottage near Mayfield, East Sussex, where Travers published the first of the Mary Poppins books.
-Their relationship, in the words of one biographer, was "intense", but equally ambiguous.

 At the age of 40, two years after moving out on her own, Travers adopted a baby boy from Ireland whom she named Camillus Travers.
 He was the grandchild of Joseph Hone, the first biographer of George Moore and W. B. Yeats, who was raising his seven grandchildren with his wife.
-Camillus was unaware of his true parentage or the existence of any siblings until the age of 17, when Anthony Hone, his twin brother, came to London and knocked on the door of Travers's house at 50 Smith Street, Chelsea.
+Camillus was unaware of his true parentage (Travers had told him she was his mother) or the existence of any siblings until the age of 17, when Anthony Hone, his twin brother, came to London and knocked on the door of Travers's house at 50 Smith Street, Chelsea.
 He had been drinking and demanded to see his brother.
 Travers refused and threatened to call the police.
-Anthony left but, soon after, following an argument with Travers, Camillus went looking for his brother and found him in a pub on King's Road.
+Anthony left but, soon after, following an argument with Travers, Camillus went looking for his brother and found him in a pub on Chelsea's King's Road.
 Anthony had been fostered and raised by the family of the essayist Hubert Butler in Ireland.
 Through Camillus, Travers had three grandchildren.

 Travers was appointed Officer of the Order of the British Empire (OBE) in the 1977 New Year Honours.
 The investiture ceremony took place later that year at Buckingham Palace, with the Duke of Kent standing in for Queen Elizabeth II.
 She died in London on 23 April 1996 at the age of 96.
 She is buried at St Mary the Virgin's Church, Twickenham, London.
 Although Travers never fully accepted the way the Disney film version of Mary Poppins had portrayed her nanny figure, the film did make her rich.
 Her estate was valued for probate in September 1996 at £2,044,708.